fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 Okay, enough disclaimers.
 Welcome to the endgame.

 Your first few times heading to Mangar's Tower, you won't be able to get through the gates from Skara Brae.
 Fortunately there's a back door — but it's at the bottom of the [Sewers](#sewers-level-3).
 Yup, it's back to the good old Scarlet Bard for another drink of wine.
-Work your way down to Level Three (or use *C6:APAR* — +16N, +17E, -3U) and take the "very long staircase" up into the ring around Mangar's Tower.
+Work your way down to Level Three (or use *C7:APAR* — +16N, +17E, -3U) and take the "very long staircase" up into the ring around Mangar's Tower.
 You may need to equip the Onyx Key before you can enter the Tower.

 Once you make it to Level Three and acquire the Master Key, you can pass through the gates surrounding Mangar's Tower (as well as Kylearan's, although why you'd ever want to go back there is beyond me) so you don't have to dive the Sewers to get here again.
-Even if you plan to explore the lower levels, you might want to do that first so the rest of the game is a little easier.
+Even if you plan to explore the lower levels (the loot flows like water around here), you might want to go get the Master Key first so the rest of the game is a little easier.

 #### Mangar's Castle, Level 1